joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 plot(x_d, dens, legend = false)
 ````

 ![](/post/2019-03-16-kde-scratch_files/2019-03-16_kde-scratch_6_1.svg)

 I've defined these functions using Julia's "assignment form".
 I did this because of the compact nature of this particular implementation.
-To generalize the kernel function, `D(x)`, to be close to the `kde` function that we used in the first step we would want to use the traditional function definition like so:
+To generalize the kernel function, `D`, to be close to the `kde` function that we used in the first step we would want to use the traditional function definition like so:

 ````julia
 function foo(x)